-1.3 Alternating Algorithms
+1.4 Games as an Algorithmic Construct: Alternating Algorithms

 Alternating algorithms are algorithms whose set of configurations is divided into accepting, rejecting, existential and universal configurations.
-The acceptance condition of an alternating algorithm A is defined by a game played by two players $\exists$ and $\forall$ on the computation tree $T{A,x}$ of A on input x.
+The acceptance condition of an alternating algorithm A is defined by a game played by two players \exists and \forall on the computation graph $\mathcal{G}(A, x)$ (or equivalently, the computation tree $\mathcal{T}(A, x)$) of A on input x.
 The positions in this game are the configurations of A, and we allow moves $C \rightarrow C'$ from a configuration C to any of its successor configurations C'.
-Player $\exists$ moves at existential configurations and wins at accepting configurations, while Player $\forall$ moves at universal configurations and wins at rejecting configurations.
-By definition, A accepts some input x if and only if Player $\exists$ has a winning strategy for the game played on $T{A,x}$ .
+Player \exists moves at existential configurations and wins at accepting configurations, while Player \forall moves at universal configurations and wins at rejecting configurations.
+By definition, A accepts some input x if and only if Player \exists has a winning strategy for the game played on $\mathcal{T}{A,x}$.